Ozonised/LCD-library-for-AVR/README.md

 # LCD-library-for-AVR
-## A liquid crystal library for AVR microcontrollers by Microchip.
+A Liquid Crystal Display(LCD) library for AVR microcontrollers by Microchip.
 This library has been tested on ATmega 8 and ATmega328p mcu with a 16*2 lcd.
+Check out the [examples](LCD-library-for-AVR/examples) directory, contains example code regarding various feaures, to get you started with this library.

+# How to use:

 ## Supported displays:
 It supports 8 * 1, 8 * 2 and 16 * 2 lcd.